 - The survey also found 15% have reduced their dairy/egg intake over the lockdown period.
 Source

-- Writing in an open letter with Viva!, 15 doctors advised that going vegan is the quickest and cheapest way of fighting obesity, type 2 diabetes and heart disease – major risk factors for Covid-19.
+- Writing in an open letter to Viva!, 15 doctors advised that going vegan is the quickest and cheapest way of fighting obesity, type 2 diabetes and heart disease – major risk factors for COVID-19.
 Source.

 The Vegan Society’s Guide to Ingredients

 - Magnesium Stearate – Manufacture requires animal fat hydrolysis

 - Steric Acid – Manufacture requires animal fat hydrolysis